The Named Query workspace contains three sections (or tabs). A description of each section is listed below.

 |Builder Syntax||Specifies the syntax the Query Builder should use.
 Contains syntax for many popular databases, and has a Universal selection that should work in most scenarios.|

-In the Testingtab, you can test your query without leaving the workspace.
+This section allows you to test your query without leaving the workspace.
 Fill in your values and click the Execute Query button to see your results.

 |Test Parameters||Allows you to manually supply test values to the parameters to the queries.
 The table is populated by the Parameters field on the Authoring section.|